datastaxdevs/workshop-streaming-game/README.md

     }

 what happens in the game UI when you to this?
 Can you walk to that spot?
 (Why?)

+> Also, have you noticed that the "Try Me" interface shows how each message you publish to the topic is echoed back to you?
+> This is done by the API logic and is part of the game design.

 Now, you just had a little fun: but, seriously speaking, this ability to manually intervene in the stream of messages makes for a valuable debugging tool.